orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 ---

-The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'.
+The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'. ; initial

-Ignoring Redundancies (; Skipping Equivalences) Ignorant of its use - visualizing

 ###### Specific implementation questions/constraints
 - [ ] **direction at the point**: What does it mean for a point yo become its own direction?
 	- [ ] The morphism is inconsistently a point across itself ?